GerHobbelt/dtm/README.md

 - file with all of the words in the vocabulary, arranged in the same order as the word indices
 - a file with information on each of the documents, arranged in the same order as the docs in the `mult` file.

+### Loading previous inputs

+Previously-generated `mult` and `seq` files can be read and used to generate corpus and time slices lists to be used in other model fits.
+This can be done by using the `DTM.read_corpus` method.
+Alternatively, the `DTM.load` method can be used to prepare the class to read previously-generated model outputs.

 ## Model outputs

+### Reading model outputs

+The raw output files (discussed in the next section) can be read into `numpy` arrays.
+The `DTM.read_topic_term_probabilities` method is used to see the estimated probabilities that terms within the corpus appeared in the specified topic at each time interval. `DTM.read_topic_mixtures` is used to see the estimated proportions of each topic within each document.
+See the Usage section above for an example.

+### Raw output files

-The model outputs the following files to the directory specified by the `outname` argument.
+The model outputs the following files to the directory specified by the `corpus_prefix` and `output_name` arguments.

 - `topic-xxx-var-e-log-prob.dat`: the e-betas (word distributions) for topic xxx for all times.
 This is in row-major form, e.g. (in R):